apache/beam/website/src/documentation/sdks/python.md

 new I/O connectors.
 See the [Developing I/O connectors overview]({{ site.baseurl }}/documentation/io/developing-io-overview)
 for information about developing new I/O connectors and links to language-specific implementation guidance.

+## Using Beam Python SDK in your ML pipelines

+[TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) is an end-to-end platform for deploying production ML pipelines.
+TFX is integrated with Beam.
+For more information, see [TFX user guide](https://www.tensorflow.org/tfx/guide).